UIMAK/NextDNS-Cloudflare-Worker/README.en.md

 **Q: Can this be deployed to Cloudflare Pages?**

 Yes.
-Place the file at `functions/[[path]].js` — no code changes are needed.
+No code changes are needed.
 The same file is compatible with both Worker and Pages Functions deployments.

 ## License